A simple way to edit item drops! You can either edit the config file, or edit drops in the console.

 meta-type subparameter in the sample config; don't modify or remove these, and be sure to copy them to any rules you make yourself.
 For some items you might need a different value for

 meta-type than the usual; if in doubt, use the in-game command to add the drop, as this will automatically pick the correct value.
+(Though advanced meta for most items is not yet supported by the add command, the in-game command should at least properly set it to a default base value that could then be edited further in the config file.)

 There are a number of auxiliary parameters which you can specify on a drop rule; if using the commands, they must appear before the arrow in the form